Hot Tub Installation

 If you are considering placing the hot tub on an elevated deck, platform, or indoors, we recommend that you consult a structural engineer or contractor prior to installation.

 Make sure the spa is positioned so that access to the equipment compartment and all side panels will not be blocked.
+It is important that if you deck around the spa, all decking must me made modular so it is easily removable.
+All four side panels must be given enough space so they are removable.
 Be certain that your installation will

 meet all city and local safety codes and requirements.